SACRAMENTO -- While chaos pelts down on the Sacramento Kings and newly hired head coach Luke Walton, the team continues to press forward.

-The next season was more of the same.
+Year three was more of the same.
 The team spent major money on aging free agent center, Tyson Chandler, which didn't work out as planned.
 Bledsoe went down midseason with a knee injury and Hornacek was relieved his duties after a 14-35 start to the season.

 A basketball lifer, the 55-year-old Hornacek has a career record of 161-216 record over five seasons at the helm.
-He spent last season away from the game, but he is ready to jump back into the game as an assistant.
+He spent last season away from the game, but is ready to jump back into the game as an assistant.

 The former All-Star guard would make a solid addition as an experienced voice on Walton's bench.